justcarlux/universocraft-scraper/README.md

 fetchTop(route: string, page?: number): Promise<TopEntry[]>
 ```

-Fetch top entries given a route from UniversoCraft.
+Fetch top entries given a route from UniversoCraft. `head` and `skin` URLs are only available for the top 5 due to how the top page was made.

 - route (`string`): Page route where to fetch top entries from.
 It's recommended/intented to use the exported constant `TopRoutes` to find a route to fetch from.
 Either way, you can pass one manually.
 - page (optional, `number`): Top page number, must be between 1 and 20.
 Defaults to **1**.